 - Communication skills: In addition to listening and giving direction to department heads and other staff members, airport managers need to communicate effectively with representatives from outside agencies, such as the FAA, and leaders in surrounding communities.

 Job opportunities for all air transportation workers are expected to grow by about 7% for the decade ending in 2026, according to the U.S. Bureau of Labor Statistics.
 Avjobs.com projects that growth among smaller commercial airlines and in shipping demands from online retailers will keep airports busy, resulting in a constant need for airport management.

 Even small airports take up a lot of space, with department managers spread out over many acres.
-Airport managers usually have an office in the main terminal, but they also might spend a lot of their time at other parts of the airport, depending on how hands-on they are.
+Airport managers usually have an office in the main terminal, but they also spend a lot of time in other parts of the airport, depending on how hands-on they are.
 It's also common for airport managers to be active in their communities, so they may spend some time in the surrounding municipalities their airports serve, working with community leaders.